 Brushing too hard or for too long can erode your enamel and even damage your gums.

 All it takes is two minutes of brushing, with a light touch, twice a day for proper dental hygiene.
 You should also use American Dental Association-approved fluoride toothpastes.
 To brush your teeth right, use a light touch, a 45-degree angle, and thoroughly clean your teeth.

 Besides food and brushing, there are two other ways you can keep your teeth strong.
 The first is a bit surprising.
 Avoiding a dry mouth can prevent tooth decay.
 Salivation and drinking water helps wash away acid, bacteria, and food particles in your mouth.
 Drinking water to hydrate, instead of a sugary drink, keeps your mouth sugar-free.
 If there’s fluoride in the water, it can even strengthen your teeth.

 Salivation and drinking water helps wash away acid, bacteria, and food particles in your mouth.

 The second way you can prevent damage to your teeth is a little less surprising.
-Grinding your teeth would seem obvious, but it’s surprisingly common.
+Cutting back on grinding your teeth seems a bit obvious, with teeth grinding being surprisingly common.
 Also called bruxism, gnashing or grinding your teeth wears down the enamel over time.
 This can occur during the day or at night and isn’t always a conscious action.
 It can lead to sore, weak, or even fractured or chipped teeth.
-If you or your dentist notice that you have a tooth-grinding issue, you’ll have a few options, though a custom-fit tooth guard is the most common.
+If you or your dentist notice that you have a tooth-grinding issue, you’ll have a few options, though wearing a custom-fit tooth guard is the most common solution.

 ● ● ●